 There is a 2-year statute of limitations under the FTCA that begins when the claim accrues.
 This generally begins when one knows or should have known the cause and existence of their injury.
 Failure to file a claim before the statute of limitations will eliminate your ability to file a Federal Tort Claim and recover damages for your injuries.

 The statute of repose is very similar to a statute of limitations yet serves a different purpose.
-The statute of repose is an absolute bar to a plaintiff’s right of action after a certain amount of time has passed or the occurrence of an event that does not itself cause harm or give rise to potential claim.
-There are more than 30 states with statutes of repose laws for medical malpractice claims and the amount of time in each of these states can differ.
+The statute of repose is an absolute bar to a plaintiff’s right of action after a certain amount of time has passed or the occurrence of an event that does not itself cause harm or give rise to a potential claim.
+There are more than 30 states with statutes of repose laws for medical malpractice claims, and the amount of time in each of these states can differ.

 In some states, the statute of repose is considered an affirmative defense.
 This means that if the government fails to raise it, it may be waived.